-Science - Politic -Indigeneity - Animism : A provocative and non-Eurocentric somatic approach to trauma, grief and nervous system work.
+Science - Politic -Indigeneity - Animism : A provocative and non-Eurocentric somatic approach to grief and trauma

 A soft space for embracing the uncertainty of where grief and trauma may lead us.